Git-K3rnel/VulnHub/Challenges/CewlKid/README.md

 root@kali: cewl -w wordlist.txt -d 5 -m 4 http://192.168.56.121:8080
 ```

-now we can check for admin login, just catch the request in burp and send it to intruder and wait for a different response length :
+now we can check for admin login, just catch the request in burp and send it to intruder and wait for a different response length

-yes. we found the password for login.
+the passwrod is `letraset`

 ## 3.Gaining Shell